 Excel & Basic Accounting

 Everything comes down to investing in deals that make financial sense.
 The most important thing we need to know how to do is run the numbers.
 To do that properly, you will need to know basic Excel and a few accounting calculations.
-Web-based tools are a great starting point like our Calculators, but eventually, you would want to have your own set of excel templates that you can save locally and whip out whenever you need to calculate if the deal makes sense.
+Web-based tools are a great starting point, but eventually, you would want to have your own set of excel templates that you can save locally and whip out whenever you need to calculate if the deal makes sense.

 Here is my go-to Excel Worksheet for cash analysis: